B.T. Batsford Ltd. (London, UK)

 Bradley Thomas Batsford established his firm in 1843, specializing in architecture, the decorative arts, and UK history and geography.
 B.T.
 Batsford Ltd. was known as an innovator in the use of photography in its publications.
 Scribner’s published many Batsford titles in the U.S.

 Batsford’s Half-Guinea Library was a series of sixteen new titles, all published in the 1940-1943 time frame, with a few reprints into the 1950s.
 Illustrated and of good quality, the series focused on British history and geography and was sold in the U.S. (by Scribner’s) and the UK.
 The series name shows up in very few places as it is only indicated on the rear flap of the dust jacket, and nowhere in the book.
 It also seems that the books were advertised individually, and not as part of a series.

-Thomas Burke was a British author who’s fame rests upon his 1916 collection of stories entitled Limehouse Nights.
+Thomas Burke was a British author whose fame rests upon his 1916 collection of stories entitled Limehouse Nights.
 The stories cover the seedy underworld in the Limehouse district of London.
-His subsequent books, fiction and non fiction, tended to focus on the urban cultural and social geography of London.
+His subsequent books, fiction, and nonfiction tended to focus on the urban cultural and social geography of London.
 He published The Streets of London (1940) and English Night Life (1941) for Batsford and the Half-Guinea Library.